 Depreciation has been provided on tangible and intangible fixed assets at the following rates which are anticipated to reduce their cost to residual value by the end of their expected useful lives.
 Land has not been depreciated.

-Plant and Machinery 20% on cost 25% on cost Buildings 1%-7% on cost
+Plant and Machinery 20% on cost

+Computer Software 20% on cost

+Computer Equipment 20% on cost

+Motor Vehicles 25% on cost

+Buildings 1%-7% on cost

 Within Buildings, individual components are depreciated over the useful economic life as follows: